encode/django-rest-framework/docs/api-guide/permissions.md

 ## DjangoModelPermissions

 This permission class ties into Django's standard `django.contrib.auth` [model permissions][contribauth].
 This permission must only be applied to views that have a `.queryset` property or `get_queryset()` method.
 Authorization will only be granted if the user *is authenticated* and has the *relevant model permissions* assigned.
+The appropriate model is determined by checking `get_queryset().model` or `queryset.model`.

 * `POST` requests require the user to have the `add` permission on the model.
 * `PUT` and `PATCH` requests require the user to have the `change` permission on the model.